JustAlittleWolf/RidingMouseFix/README.md

 ## Showcase

-In both examples the player am **sitting in a minecart moving the mouse in a circle**.
+In both examples the player is **sitting in a minecart moving the mouse in a circle**.

 | No Mod                                                                               | With the Mod                                                                  |
 |--------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|